kurkale6ka/bash-cd/README.markdown

 `cd li` (or any string part of the directory)

+Filtering further is also possible:

+`cd sr li`

+which will ensure you don't end up in `/usr/share/lib` if it has a higher score!

-As an additional bonus you have the possibility to create a named bookmark by typing `cdb bookmark` while in the right location
+As an additional bonus you have the possibility to create a named bookmark by typing `cdb bookmark` while in the desired location

 Example:
 ```